Booking Experts data layer overview

 Map ViewContent only for view_item (product detail views).
 Do not map list or click events to ViewContent.

 Fire Meta Search only once per user search.
-Use view_search_results as the canonical event and do not map search to avoid double counting.
+Use search as the canonical event and do not also map search_results_loaded to avoid double counting.

 Required parameters